Apr. 11, 2021

 A new graduate level great books program offers students the opportunity to study Holy Scripture and Christian doctrine primarily through classic Christian texts.
-Based on one of Biola University’s most popular programs — Torrey Honors Institute — Talbot School of Theology’s new Master of Arts, Classical Theology, will employ a Socratic pedagogy.
+Based on one of Biola University’s most popular programs — Torrey Honors College — Talbot School of Theology’s new Master of Arts, Classical Theology, will employ a Socratic pedagogy.

 “This program is designed to cultivate biblical and theological wisdom in its students from beginning to end.
 The faculty, course content, readings, thesis, and classroom pedagogy are jointly aimed at reaching deeper understanding of the Bible and the theological texts that have shaped classical Christian theology in such a way that students are led into Christian wisdom and love,” said Ryan Peterson, professor of theology.